Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

 The _.stylelintrc.js_ and _prettierrc.js_ files will automatically be created in your project during the first build.
 Please open it and adjust the path to _.stylelintrc.lombiq-base.js_ and _.prettierrc.lombiq-base.js_ according to your solution's directory structure.

+### Initiate Prettier auto-fix

+You can initiate an auto-fix for your SCSS files by running `build:styles` in the project's root directory.
+This will fix all Prettier violations that can be fixed automatically.

 ### Using a solution-wide configuration

 > ℹ This option only works when using Node.js Extensions from a submodule, **not** from the NuGet package.